aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 Remember that this process must be done for all governed accounts.
 Once finished, you can move to the next step.
 Note that this step is not necessary to be performed in your governance account.

-### Deploy solution's resources in governance account
+### 2. Deploy solution's resources in governance account

-this solution is a solution that includes two CDK applications.
-1/ An application containing all resources for the single central account that will govern your Amazon DataZone setup and 2/ an application containing all resources to be deployed in each of your governed accounts.
-First, you need to deploy resources in your central governance account as described next.

-#### Setup config file for your central governance account
+#### 2.1.
+Setup config file for your central governance account

 The json file located in the *config/governance/g_config.py* path contains the configuration parameters to setup your governance account deployment.